- Westonka Public Schools

 Your child should be kept home if:

-- he or she is experiencing vomiting or diarrhea
+- they are experiencing vomiting or diarrhea.

-If your child has had a fever of 100° or greater, he/she should not return to school until 24 hours after the fever has left and you no longer need to use medication to keep the temperature down.The same 24-hour guideline applies to vomiting and diarrhea.
-For example, if your child vomits in the morning at breakfast time, do not send him/her to school in the afternoon, even if there is no vomiting at lunch.
+The 24-hour guideline applies to vomiting and diarrhea.
+For example, if your child vomits in the morning at breakfast time, do not send them to school in the afternoon, even if there is no vomiting at lunch.
 Wait until the following breakfast time, with no vomiting or diarrhea during the day or night.
-If there has been no further vomiting or diarrhea, you can send him/her to school.
+If there has been no further vomiting or diarrhea, you can send your child to school.

 To check a specific illness or disease, visit the Hennepin County Health Department website.